thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Style attribute expressions

-To add inline styles to a JSX tag, pass a JavaScript object with camelcase CSS properties to its `style` attribute.
+To add an inline style to a JSX tag, pass a JavaScript object with a camelcase CSS property to its `style` attribute.

 **NOTE:** Vendor prefixes, other than `ms`, begin with a capital letter.
 This is why `WebkitTransition` has an uppercase `W`.